 As you pay off credit cards, don’t close them out.
 It’s better to leave them open — but avoid using them — than to close them out entirely.
 If you find yourself tempted to use your cards, you might hide them or give them to a trusted family member to hold for you.

 You’ll want to prioritize any debts that are already delinquent or are in danger of becoming overdue.
 To improve your credit score, it’s vital to get back into good standing with all of your debts as quickly as possible.

 If any of your accounts are several months overdue, you need to bring those accounts current first.
-If an account is 180 days (six months) past due, a company can charge-off the account.
-Charge-offs are much worse for your credit score than late payments, and remain on your credit report for seven years (as long as a bankruptcy), so it’s important to deal with these accounts as aggressively as possible.
+If an account is 180 days past due, a company can charge-off the account.
+Charge-offs are much worse for your credit score than late payments, and remain on your credit report for seven years, so it’s important to deal with these accounts as aggressively as possible.